-As described in section 2.1, the SOLVE-THESEO 2000 campaign was partitioned into 3 phases: 1) the early December polar vortex set-up period; 2) the very cold, late January period; and 3) the vortex recovery period.
+As described in section 2.1, the SOLVE-THESEO 2000 campaign was partitioned into 3 phases: 1) the early December polar vortex set-up period, 2) the very cold late January period, and 3) the vortex recovery period.
 As will be shown, all 3 phases were adequately covered as had been hoped.
 Ground-based, satellite and ozonesonde measurements provided continuous coverage throughout the winter, and filled the observational gaps between the deployments.

 The first phase of SOLVE-THESEO 2000 was timed to occur in early winter as temperatures cooled to the point where PSCs would form.
 Balloon flights and the NASA DC-8 flights were prioritized to understand the initial conditions of the polar vortex prior to the occurrence of significant PSCs, and to measure some of the first appearances of PSCs.
-Initial flights of the DC-8 and the OMS remote payload did not reveal elevated levels of ClO, suggesting that the first goal was achieved [Bremer et al., 2001].
+Initial flights of the DC-8 and the OMS remote payload did not reveal elevated levels of ClO, suggesting that the first goal was achieved (Bremer et al., 2001).
 In addition, a number of early PSCs were detected by the DC-8 in flights over the high Arctic during the course of the first two week deployment.

-The second phase was planned to occur in mid-winter when temperatures were at their lowest.
-In reality, the aircraft and balloon flights were all conducted shortly after the coldest period in the 1999-2000 winter.
+The second phase was timed to occur in mid-winter when temperatures were at their coldest.
+The aircraft and balloon flights were all conducted during this cold period.
 All of the flights inside the polar vortex encountered air that had been chemically perturbed by PSCs.
 In addition, vast regions of the polar vortex were still cold enough in this late January period to contain PSCs.